Daniel20122001/mediesuset-api/README.md

 ## Documentation

-Find the API documentation on https://github.com/rts-cmk-opgaver/mediesuset-docs (clone and run in live-server)
+Find the API documentation on https://localhost:4000